hepplerj/superfundr/README.md

 #> 7 <NA>                           1
 ```

-You can also map the locations using Leaflet.
+You can also map the locations of sites using Leaflet, which may also
+lend itself to further spatial analysis using Census or demographic
+information.

     library(leaflet)
     library(superfundr)